-On the global level, St Mary’s will be taking part, once again, in this year’s Christian Aid Week 15-21 May 2022, which focusses attention on the impact of the climate crisis on farming communities in rural Zimbabwe.
+On the global level, St Mary’s took part, once again, in Christian Aid Week which ran from 15-21 May 2022, this year focussing attention on the impact of the climate crisis on farming communities in rural Zimbabwe.

 We admire Ruth Valerio’s work as an advocate for ecological work from a Christian viewpoint.
 She has worked for A Rocha in the past and is now Global Advocacy and Influencing Director for Tearfund.
 We very much recommend her website - a fantastic read is Ruth's book L is for Lifestyle.

 Remember that our very own shop JUST is completely stocked with ethically traded gifts, clothing, food items, cleaning products and the like.
 Supporting JUST not only provides income to many individual and family businesses around the world but is an additional source of funds for St. Mary’s.

 Earlier this year we encouraged people to adopt New Year’s resolutions that would be particularly beneficial to the planet.
 There are, of course, lots of things we can do as Ruth Valerio book points out.
 We focussed on three: